railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 Managing a Call Center
 ----------------------

-You can manually encode calls that happen or you can pass them into Open ERP.
+You can manually encode calls that happen or you can pass them into OpenERP.
 But for mass campaigns, you can import a list of phone calls to make.
 To do this, click on the import link at the bottom of the list of phone calls.
 On the GTK client use the toolbar button :menuselection:`Form --> Import` at the top.